exoplatform/exo-documentation/docs/GettingStarted.rst

     .. note:: - If you don't have any request to join a space, the badge will be hidden.

-- You will have your Weekly gamifications gained points and by clicking on your points, you will have a pie chart that presents your points partition by domains.
+- You can see the points you earned his week and by clicking on your points, you will have a pie chart that presents your points partition by domains.

 |DW-4|